Uvalde school shooting: Shooting

+UCISD's police chief estimated that the shooting began at 11:32; according to a Facebook post by the school.
+At 11:40 a.m., a teacher in Room 102 reached a 9-1-1 dispatcher after having tried unsuccessfully to reach them on three occasions.
+The teacher told the dispatcher that she could hear gunshots in a nearby classroom.
+The school was placed in lockdown at 11:43 a.m. in response to gunshots heard in the vicinity.
 Ramos entered the school through its west-facing entrance door, which had been shut by a teacher who had seen him.
 The entrance door did not lock despite being designed to be locked when shut.
-UCISD's police chief estimated that the shooting began at 11:32; according to a Facebook post by the school, the school was placed in lockdown at 11:43 a.m. in response to gunshots heard in the vicinity.
-At 11:40 a.m., a teacher in Room 102 reached a 9-1-1 dispatcher after having tried unsuccessfully to reach them on three occasions.
-The teacher told the dispatcher that she could hear gunshots in a nearby classroom.
-A report released on July 6 found that an officer had aimed his rifle at Ramos before he entered the school, but did not fire because he was awaiting his supervisor's permission.

 After entering the building, Ramos walked down two short hallways and then entered a classroom that was internally connected to another classroom.
 All of the fatalities took place in these adjoining classrooms, 111 and 112.
-A survivor of the shooting said that, as teacher Irma Garcia attempted to lock the door to the classroom, he shot the door's window, then backed Garcia into the classroom, and said, "Goodnight," as he shot and killed her.
-Another survivor recounted that Ramos said, "You're all gonna die," after entering the classroom.
+A survivor of the shooting said that, as teacher Irma Garcia attempted to lock the door to the classroom, he shot the door's window, then backed Garcia into the classroom, and said, "Goodnight", as he shot and killed her.
+Another survivor recounted that Ramos said, "You're all gonna die", after entering the classroom.
 He then opened fire on the rest of the students and another teacher in the room.
 According to a surviving student, Ramos played "sad music" during the massacre.
 After he killed his first set of victims, he scooped up their blood and wrote "LOL" on the chalkboard.

 Most of the shooting occurred inside the building within the first few minutes; Ramos was inside the classroom for over an hour while armed police remained outside the classroom and building.
 Multiple students played dead while the shooting took place, including one student, 11-year-old Miah Cerrillo, who smeared herself with the blood of one of her dead classmates to give credence to the subterfuge.
-According to a student who hid in the adjoining classroom, Ramos came in and slightly crouched down saying, "It's time to die," before opening fire.
+According to a student who hid in the adjoining classroom, Ramos came in and slightly crouched down saying, "It's time to die", before opening fire.
 Afterward, a responding officer called out, "Yell if you need help!"
 A girl in the adjoining classroom said, "Help."
 Ramos heard the girl, entered the classroom, and shot her.
 A student said that the officer then barged into the classroom, and Ramos fired at the officer, causing more officers to return fire.